treeverse/lakeFS/docs/howto/import.md

 #### Notes

 * Import uses the `src-wins` merge strategy.
-Therefore - import of existing objects nad prefixes in destination will override them.
+Therefore - import of existing objects and prefixes in destination will override them.
 * The import duration depends on the amount of imported objects, but will roughly be a few thousand objects per second.

 ### _lakectl import_